WhileTruu/elm-language-server/README.md

-# WhileTruu's Elm language server.
+# WhileTruu's Elm language server

 An experimental language server implementation for the Elm programming language.

+# Why?

+A language server should be *fast* and *reliable*.
+The Elm compiler is both of those things, a language server built from it might be as well.

 ## Features